kodecocodes/sc_dragdrop/For-Instructor/001-ios-11-drag-and-drop-with-table-and-collection-views.markdown

 ### Interlude

-At this point, we've implemented the delegate to provide dragging support, which had 1 required method to get the list of drag items.
+At this point, we've implemented the delegate to provide dragging support, which had 1 required method - to get the list of drag items.
+Remember, that just was a wrapper around item provier, which provided a closure to return the pet in string format.

 Let's now implement the delegate to provide dropping support, which has 3 required methods.

   1. iOS calls your first method to find out what types of data you are able to accept.
+In our case, we'll accept strings.
-  2. iOS calls our second method to find out what you intend to do with the given data - you can choose to move it or copy it.
-However, you can only copy it if it comes from another app.
+  2. iOS calls our second method to find out what you intend to do with the given data - you can choose to move, copy, or cancel it.
+In our case, we'll make different choice here based on the situation.
   3. Your third method is called when user commits the drop - at this point, you go back to your friend the item provider and request the data.
+In our case, we'll ask for the data in string format so the conversion can occur, then we'll create a new pet with that name.

-Let's give it a shot.
+Let's see what this looks like.

 ### Demo